-The American Association for the Study of Liver Diseases (AASLD) recommends that in men infected with hepatitis B, liver cancer screening should start at age 40 years and in infected women at age 50 years.
+The American Association for the Study of Liver Diseases (AASLD) recommends that for men infected with hepatitis B, liver cancer screening should start at age 40 years and, for infected women, at age 50 years.

 Patients on a liver transplant waiting list also should be screened for liver cancer because they will be given higher priority if they have cancer.
 Also, cancer screening will help detect tumors before they are too large and result in the patient no longer meeting the requirements for a transplant.